bgord/knowledge/concepts.md

 Particularly useful in domains where entities interact with each other in complex ways and where flexibility and extensibility are important.

 ---

+**HTTP 2 push**

+Works only on HTTPS.

+Pushes URLs from the HTML being returned to be fetched earlier by the client.

+---